 This is a plugin that will take care of all your uploaded images, it compresses them again using a great method.
 The best thing is that you don’t need to click any setting on it.
 All you have to do is to install and activating it, and then, the plugin will compress every image when you upload it.

-You can also compress your old images that you haven’t optimized yet.
-Just click on ‘Media” from your WordPress admin dashboard, and the, select ”WP Smush.it”.
+You can also compress the old images that you haven’t optimized yet.
+Just click on ‘Media” from your WordPress admin dashboard, and then, select ”WP Smush.it”.
 The tool lets you scan all your WordPress images, and you can click the start button to compress them.
 That will take some minutes and even more if you have a large size folder.

 If you don’t have the W3 Total Cache plugin, then you need to install and activate it.
 It’s also free and will cache all your pages before sending them to your visitor’s browsers.